Super League: Television

 Sky Sports have been the primary broadcast partner of Super League since its inaugural season in 1996.
 The current deal lasts between 2024 until 2026, which will see, for the first time ever, Sky Sports producing all six matches per week, and each will be broadcast live in some form.

-The 2024 season also saw the creation of Super League+, a dedicated streaming service which would broadcast four out of six matches per round live, with the other two matches on a 48-hour delay.
+The 2024 season also saw the creation of Super League+SuperLeague+ | Live Rugby League, a dedicated streaming service which would broadcast four out of six matches per round live, with the other two matches on a 48-hour delay.

 For the 2022 and 2023 seasons, Channel 4 had the rights to broadcast ten matches, consisting of eight regular season plus two play-off games.
 The BBC obtained the same rights as Channel 4 had, beginning from the 2024 season, with the addition of extra matches shown on the Red Button and iPlayer.

 Sky Sports broadcasts live Super League games in both the United Kingdom and Ireland.
 Broadcasting slots occur on Thursdays and Fridays at 19:30 or 19:55 (20:00 kick off), and varying times on weekend afternoon.